The HubSpot vs Keap Debate Is Not So Accurate Now...

 But if you need more help on the inbound marketing side of things and you need more help and training in creating that content, testing your Calls-to-Action, measuring everything you do in that regard, and getting detailed reports on your marketing efforts, the extra money for HubSpot could be justified.

-HubSpot vs Infusionsoft Support
+HubSpot vs Keap Support

-This includes blogging, social media, landing pages, lead magnets, calls-to-action, A/B split testing, then measuring, monitoring, and then adjusting your offers to increase your results and helping you automate your Attraction, Conversion, Closing and Delighting.
+This includes blogging, social media, landing pages, lead magnets, calls-to-action, A/B split testing, then measuring, monitoring, and then adjusting your offers to increase your results and help you automate your Attraction, Conversion, Closing, and Delighting.
 (I've learned most of this on my own and it was an exhausting, grueling experience that I wouldn't wish on anyone.)

 While HubSpot puts a lot of things under one roof, you still have to take the time to create the content and the workflows and test and measure and monitor and adjust your results.
-(Whomever said owning and running and building your own business is a walk in the park lied to you.)
+(Whoever said owning and running and building your own business is a walk in the park lied to you.)

 Let's say it takes 4 minutes to update a Contact's record after you leave them a voice mail, which includes adding the "Left VM" note, sending them an email saying "Sorry I missed you.
 When can you talk?" and assigning yourself a Task to call them a day or two later.

-What if it takes you and me 8 hours to customize a workflow/follow-up automation sequence that can be enabled via 3 clicks on one internal web form like I show below?
+What if it takes you and me 8 hours to customize a workflow/follow-up automation sequence that can be enabled via 3 clicks on one internal web form as I show below?

 Now, what if you could clone this follow-up sequence and tweak it for a different product or division within your company?